 Description

-Benefits of CoQH-CFTM as a dietary supplement:
+Benefits of CoQ10 as a dietary supplement:

-1.Supplies un-oxidized (reduced) CoQ10 in a stable, oral form for greater bioavailability and utilization 2.Enhances the production of cellular energy (ATP)
+1.Supplies CoQ10 in a stable, oral form for greater bioavailability and utilization

 3.Protects the mitochondrial membrane against lipid peroxidation